CDE will be closed on Thursday, Nov. 26 and Friday, Nov. 27 for the Thanksgiving holiday.

 The purpose of Title IX of the Education Amendments of 1972 is to eliminate discrimination on the basis of sex in any education program or activity receiving Federal financial assistance.
 The following link addresses frequently asked questions about sex discrimination and describes the schools and programs that are covered by Title IX, who is protected under Title IX, and provides a brief summary of the school and program responsibilities under Title IX.

-Colorado Department of Education
+U.S. Department of Education

-Colorado Department of Education
+U.S. Department of Education

 Colorado Department of Education Office of Culturally and Linguistically Diverse Education

 1560 Broadway, Suite 1100